-In terms of present day breast reconstruction, there are two types of procedures women can choose from: implant based reconstruction or soft tissue based reconstruction.
-Implant based breast reconstruction is the most common and is often the most convenient when it comes to recovery and downtime.
-However, soft tissue reconstruction in the form of a DIEP flap surgical procedure is a great alternative.
+Today, there are two types of procedures women can choose from implant-based reconstruction or soft tissue-based reconstruction.
+Implant-based breast reconstruction is the most common and is often the most convenient when it comes to recovery and downtime.
+However, soft tissue reconstruction, like DIEP flap surgery, is a great alternative.

 What is DIEP Flap?

 The skin, fatty tissue, and blood vessels are moved to the chest, and the blood vessels in the flap are connected to those found within the chest to allow the flap to remain a healthy and functioning new part of the breast.
 This procedure can be used to reconstruct one or both breasts.

 The Advantages of DIEP Flap

-DIEP flap surgery has several advantages compared to an implant based reconstruction.
-The results of a soft tissue based reconstruction, like DIEP flap, are both more natural appearing and feeling for the patient.
-As Dr. Garza says, the tissue “continues to grow and age with you.”
+DIEP flap surgery has several advantages compared to an implant-based reconstruction.
+The results of DIEP flap surgery have a more natural look and feel.
+“The tissue continues to grow and age with you”.
 Additionally, the patient gets a free “tummy tuck” out of the procedure.

 What to Expect After Surgery